damianhakert/damianhakert.github.io/source/_posts/2015-09-22-gitlab-8-0-released.markdown

 ## SSL Verification for Web Hooks

-We've now enabled SSL verification for web hooks by default.
+We've now enabled SSL verification for webhooks by default.
-This makes web hooks safer to use and helps mitigate man-in-the-middle attacks.
+This makes webhooks safer to use and helps mitigate man-in-the-middle attacks.

-You can turn this off in the web hook settings of a project.
+You can turn this off in the webhook settings of a project.

 ![Configure SSL verification of Web Hooks](/images/8_0/webhooks.png)